Terms & Conditions of Sales

 • The person (or company) who signed the contract is responsible for all occupants (including visitors) of the rented property and their actions, for the entire duration of the stay, even if they themselves are not staying there.

-• To facilitate exchanges, the company will define a contact person among the occupants whose contact details will be transmitted to the owner.
+• To facilitate communication, the company will designate a contact person among the occupants, whose contact details will be shared with the owner.
 In the case of foreign occupants, this person must be able to understand and make themselves understood in French or, failing that, in English.

-• The accommodation conditions stipulated in the labor code (Article R4228-26 to R4228-37) must be respected.
-In particular, the non-mixed nature of rooms or the number of people limited to 1 per bed.
+• The accommodation conditions stipulated in the Labor Code (Articles R4228-26 to R4228-37) must be respected.
+In particular, the non-mixed nature of rooms and the number of people limited to 1 per bed.

 • The security deposit must be paid to the owner before entering the premises:

-• be entrusted to the reference person who will give it to the owner upon arrival.
+• be entrusted to the contact person who will hand it over to the owner upon arrival.

-• The entry and exit inventory must be carried out and signed with the reference person.
-Therefore, the company will have to plan the time necessary for its completion.
+• The entry and exit inventory must be carried out and signed with the contact person.
+Therefore, the company will have to allow the time necessary for its completion.

 • An invoice will be issued at the end of the security deposit retention period and sent to the company.